Rb49/Windows-Run-History-Tool/README.md

 # Windows-Run-History-Tool
-A quick program to preview or alter the RunMRU registry
+A quick program to preview or alter the RunMRU registry using winreg